 Oldtown in Allegany County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 32.415′ N, 78° 36.728′ W. Marker is in Oldtown, Maryland, in Allegany County.
-Marker is on Green Spring Road just north of C&O Canal Towpath, on the right when traveling south.
-Touch for map.
+39° 32.516′ N, 78° 36.39′ W. Marker is in Oldtown, Maryland, in Allegany County.
+Marker is at the intersection of Oldtown Road (Maryland Touch for map.
 Marker is in this post office area: Oldtown MD 21555, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 8 miles of this marker, measured as the crow flies.
 Michael Cresap (approx. ¼ mile away); Maryland’s Liberty Tree (approx. 0.3 miles away); Oldtown and Lock 70 (approx. 0.3 miles away); VFW Post 9451 Memorial (approx. 0.8 miles away); Twiggtown (approx. 7.2 miles away).
 Touch for a list and map of all markers in Oldtown.

 Regarding Old Town.
 Now called Oldtown, it has what is one of the few, and perhaps the smallest, privately owned toll bridge in the country, The Oldtown Low-Water Toll Bridge.
 This one-lane wooden-decked bridge without railings is used to cross the Potomac river into West Virginia—but only when the water doesn't top it.
 It is said that “an Act of Congress” prevents other bridges from being built within 5 miles upstream or downstream.
 Toll is 50 cents each way.

 The C&O Canal passes between Oldtown and the river.
 There are picnic areas, ball fields, and plenty of parking.

 Oldtown is the oldest town in Allegeny County.